 A core concept in the encoding of SignWriting is the expression of the relative positions of symbols.
 In this section we look at the position elements of a tuple.
 The basic concept when positioning symbols is that of the attachment point.
 An attachment point is a position relative to a symbol.
-A symbol is then positioned relative to another symbol (its base) such that the appropriate attachment point on the attaching symbol coincides with the appropriate attachment point on the base symbol.
-A typical symbol has a lot of these attachment points.
-There are two classes of attachment point.
+A symbol is then positioned relative to another symbol (its base) such that the appropriate attachment point on the attaching symbol coincides with the appropriate attachment point.
 There are those that are independent of rotation and are expressed in terms of the centre of the symbol.
 We call these external attachment points because they are further out from the symbol.
 The other class are those attachment points that are usually within or very close to the symbol and identify positional features within the symbol.
 We call these internal attachment points.
 In this example, we show the external attachment points in blue and the internal attachment points are in red.